vasilisa/custom_plugin_catboost/README.md

 ## Example with Catboost model
 ## Prerequisites
-- you need to create an ```code-env``` with catboost and make it available as part of your lab running environment in Dataiku
+- you need to create a ```code-env``` with catboost and make it available as part of your lab running environment in Dataiku
 - No need to create a special code environment within the plugin

 ### Steps to create a plugin: